 If you want to schedule an email for the future, this feature will allow you to choose a time and date when the addressee is going to receive your email.

-Unfortunately, Mad.scientist.com (mail.com) doesn’t offer anything like an “unsend” or “undo send” feature in its interface.
+Unfortunately, Mad.scientist.com (mail.com) doesn’t offer a feature to schedule emails in its webmail interface.

-In order to access the “undo send” email feature with your Mad.scientist.com (mail.com), just follow the steps described below.
-You’ll be able to try this feature in Mailbird for free.
+In order to access the send later feature with your Mad.scientist.com (mail.com), just follow the steps below.
+You will be able to try it with Mailbird for free.

 Download and install Mailbird

 Mailbird is a desktop email client that is very convenient for managing multiple addresses, either in its unified inbox or separately.
 It supports most email providers, so you can boost almost any kind of account with unique features, including the “schedule email” one.

 So, the first step is to download and install the app on your desktop.

 Launch the Mailbird app and add your name, Mad.scientist.com address, and password.
 Then, wait for the server settings to configure (or do it manually).
 You’ll be able to add more accounts in the Settings menu later on.

 Once you compose an email and add recipients, instead of clicking the Send button, select the clock button beside it.

 This button will open a menu where you can choose a pre-defined sending time or set a specific date: